Tag Pages in your mobile app

 4. (Optional) From the Assign to Product Area dropdown menu, select a Product Area.

-5. If the Rule component displays, use the arrow to expand to view and refine the Page rules.
+5. If the rule component displays, use the arrow to expand to view and refine the Page rules.

 Tag a different part of the same Page

 1. Select Tag a different part of an existing Page.
-The Page selection window opens showing only Pages with the same SDK version and app version as the Page you've captured.
+The Page selection window opens showing only Pages with the same SDK version and app version as the Page that you've captured.

 page_selection.png